Stay tuned for more information regarding the 2022 season.

 Have you experienced Time Travellers before?

 We need your feedback!
 Please take a moment to complete the survey below so that we may continue to offer engaging and meaningful programs here at Upper Canada Village.

 Eligibility and Notification of Acceptance

 Campers 9-13 years of age as of June 1st are eligible to apply to be Time Travellers.
 Applications are reviewed to ensure they are complete, and that applicants meet the eligibility criteria.
-All criteria being met, campers are selected and assigned on a first-come first-served basis.
+All criteria being met, campers are selected and assigned on a first-come-first-served basis.
 Successful applicants will be notified by late April each year.
-They will receive a confirmation letter, a "what to bring" list, and a health history form.
+They will receive a confirmation letter, a "what to bring" list (also available below), and a health history form.

 Participants stay in one of our 19th-century residences.
 These buildings have been outfitted with period furnishings, but also contain modern washroom and shower facilities.

 Round-the-clock supervision and direction are provided by Time Travellers staff and Interpretive staff working in Upper Canada Village.

 What to Bring - Below is a helpful list of what to bring to the camp.
 Clothing, toiletries, bedding, and other items.
 Also some tips on what NOT to bring to camp.

 The program fee is $665 (plus tax) per week per participant and is due upon notification that your child has been accepted.
 Of this amount, $100 is non-refundable.
 The entire fee is non-refundable on the first day of camp.

 The Time Travellers Camp Runs Sunday to Friday: